VPNBook Review 2021

 The service passed the DNS leak test comfortably.

 Similarly, it also found innocent of any WebRTC leaks.

 As a free online software that runs on advertisements and donations, VPNBook only has 11 servers in total located in the following countries:

 VPNBook also offers paid dedicated servers as a paid option in three regions: Canada, US East, and US West.
 In addition to VPN servers, there’s a VPNBook free web proxy.
 There are four proxy servers within the UK, US, France, and Canada that can be accessed through the web.
 Keep in mind that these servers will only change your IP address but do not offer the same level of security that the VPN protocols do.

-Is VPNBook good for torrenting?
+Can you use VPNBook for torrenting?